-The thing is, the Xbox app itself is a bit of a mess, sometimes not running games, sometimes not running itself, and sometimes you need to double-sign into it.
+The Xbox app itself is kind of amazing with its huge selection of games, but it’s also kind of a mess, sometimes not running games, sometimes not running itself, and sometimes you need to double-sign into it.
 There are many ways in which the Xbox app for PC can fail to work, so we’ve decided to round up the best fixes here.

 Make Sure You’re Signed in … TWICE

 It’s standard practice to sign in to a gaming platform, but there are two layers to signing in to the Xbox app, and without them, the app will work, but your games won’t.